aboczek/Gourmet/README.md

         **picture**

-- All forms like booking table and contact us have required data to be filled in.
+- Booking table have required data to be filled in.
     (All forms have dummy link and wont send data to anyone)

     **picture**